Cloak and Dagger (characters): "Secret Invasion"

-Luke Cage calls Cloak, who drops the New Avengers at the top of Stark Tower to steal one of Tony Stark's quinjets.
+During the "Secret Invasion" storyline, Luke Cage calls Cloak who drops the New Avengers at the top of Stark Tower to steal one of Tony Stark's quinjets.
 When Cage offers to take him with them to find the downed Skrull ship, Cloak refuses, and vanishes.

 Dark X-Men and "Utopia"

-Norman Osborn tracks down Tandy and Tyrone in Colombia, burning down drug fields and approaches them to join his new team of X-Men.
+During the "Dark Reign" storyline, Norman Osborn tracks down Tandy and Tyrone in Colombia, burning down drug fields and approaches them to join his new team of X-Men.
 Initially against it, as they know of Osborn's past and do not consider themselves mutants, Osborn tells them that they can take their war on drugs to a global scale as well as having no trouble with police anymore.
 Dagger agrees to the deal for them both, but Cloak remains hesitant.

 Cloak and Dagger are later recruited into the Dark X-Men by Osborn.
 After Emma Frost's and Namor's betrayal of the team, Emma offers them the opportunity to join the real X-Men and their exodus from the US, to which both instantly agree.
 During their time with the X-Men, Cloak becomes involved with Wolverine's plan to kill Romulus along with Bruce Banner and Skaar.
 Dagger is kidnapped and Romulus orders her to be beaten.
 Wolverine and Cloak manage to save her, and Wolverine kills her kidnapper, much to her chagrin.
 However, she tells Tyrone to continue helping Wolverine, as he needs his help.
-Aiding Wolverine, Cloak uses his power to trap Romulus in the Darkforce dimension.
+Aiding Wolverine, Cloak uses his power to trap Romulus in the Darkforce.
 However, Romulus later escapes and fights with Wolverine and Cloak.